Viper Documentation

 The /listwallets Command

-Send /listwallets to see all your wallets at a glance — each wallet's public address and native balance (SOL, ETH, or BNB) with the active wallet highlighted.
+Send /listwallets to see all your wallets at a glance — each wallet's public address and native balance (SOL, ETH, BNB, or HYPE) with the active wallet highlighted.

 Withdraw

-Send SOL, ETH, BNB, or tokens to any external address.
+Send SOL, ETH, BNB, HYPE, or tokens to any external address.

 From the wallet menu, tap Withdraw to transfer funds out of your bot wallet.

-- Select what to withdraw: SOL/ETH/BNB or a specific token.
+- Select what to withdraw: SOL/ETH/BNB/HYPE or a specific token.

 - Choose an amount: 25%, 50%, 75%, 100%, or enter a custom amount.